ar-nelson/jaspr/jaspr/syntax.jaspr.md

 ### Closures and Pre-expansion

-The `$closure` [special form](#special-forms) evaluates to a closure, and its first argument is new bindings to include in the closure's scope.
+The `closure` [special form](#special-forms) evaluates to a closure, and its first argument is new bindings to include in the closure's scope.
 These new bindings may include macro definitions which cannot be known until evaluation time.
-However, most uses of `$closure` do not define macros, and this allows Jaspr to perform an optimization called _pre-expansion_: if a closure does not define any new macros, its code (the second argument of `$closure`) is expanded as though it were still part of the outer scope.
+However, most uses of `closure` do not define macros, and this allows Jaspr to perform an optimization called _pre-expansion_: if a closure does not define any new macros, its code (the second argument of `closure`) is expanded as though it were still part of the outer scope.

 In most cases, this looks exactly like expanding any other array, except that part of the expansion order is consistent (the first argument must be fully expanded before the second).

 In the suboptimal case where a closure defines new bindings in the `macro` context, its code is left unexpanded.
-Later, when the `$closure` form is evaluated, the fully-evaluated macro bindings will be available and its code will be macroexpanded before being evaluated.
+Later, when the `closure` form is evaluated, the fully-evaluated macro bindings will be available and its code will be macroexpanded before being evaluated.

 ## Evaluation